ggiesen/napalm-dellos6/README.md

 * get_ntp_servers
 * get_ntp_stats

-### Missing APIs.
+### Missing APIs

 * configuration management
 * most L3

-This driver is in the early stages, and is a work in progres.
+This driver is in the early stages, and is a work in progress.
 There are no unit tests at the moment either.
 Feel free to submit a PR to add additional getters.